Pest control

 Communal Areas

-If you find rats in the communal areas of any of our sites, please inform us so that we can arrange to have them removed.
-This includes stairwells and hallways in blocks of flats, communal lounges in sheltered homes, loft spaces and outdoor communal areas such as car parks, bin stores and playgrounds.
+If you see rats in communal areas at any of our locations, please let us know so we can arrange to have them removed.
+This includes areas like staircases, hallways in blocks of flats, communal lounges in sheltered homes, lofts, and outdoor communal areas like car parks, bin stores, and playgrounds.

 Rats in your home

 If you find rats inside your home, please inform us immediately so that we can advise on the best course of action.
-If the rats are in your home as a result of a building flaw, then we will be responsible for treating the issue.
+If the rats are there because of a problem with the building, we’ll be responsible for treatment.

-• Holes in exterior walls, creating access into the wall cavities.
+• Holes in exterior walls, allowing rats to get into wall spaces.

 If you have rats in your garden it will be your responsibility to have them removed.

-Buckinghamshire Council offer some free pest control for rats, both indoors and outdoors.
+Buckinghamshire Council provides free pest control for rats, both indoors and outdoors.
 You can contact their pest control contractor directly on 03444 828 352.

 Preventing Rats

-Rats will usually be attracted by a food source or shelter in your garden/outdoor area and may then move into your home.
-The worst thing you can do is nothing, as pests such as rats will rarely ever leave of their own choice.
-There are several things you can do to prevent rats and other pests from being attracted to your home:
+Rats are often drawn to your garden or outdoor space because of food or shelter and may then move into your home.
+Ignoring the problem won’t make it go away as pests such as rats will rarely ever leave of their own choice.
+To keep them away, consider these steps to prevent pests from being attracted to your home:

 Bird feeders

-Most rats and mice love an urban garden with a bird feeder.
-Roughly 20% of birds feed from commercial bird feeders ends up on the ground and is very attractive to pests such as mice and rats.
+Rats and mice really like urban gardens with bird feeders.
+About 20% of the food that birds drop from those feeders end up on the ground which is very attractive to pests such as mice and rats.

 The home farmyard